Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Brynjulf Owren (Norwegian University of Science and Technology), Erwan Faou {(INRIA Bretagne Atlantique \& Universit\'e de Rennes I)} and Felice Iandoli (Sorbonne Universit\'e) for several interesting and helpful discussions. {Both authors gratefully acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 850941).
-GM additionally gratefully acknowledges funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska--Curie grant agreement No.\ 101064261.}
+The authors would like to thank Valeria Banica (Sorbonne Universit\'e), Yvonne Alama Bronsard (Sorbonne Universit\'e), Yvain Bruned (Université de Lorraine), Erwan Faou {(INRIA Bretagne Atlantique \& Universit\'e de Rennes I)}, Felice Iandoli (Università della Calabria) and Brynjulf Owren (Norwegian University of Science and Technology) for several interesting and helpful discussions. {We are particularly grateful to Buyang Li (The Hong Kong Polytechnic University) and Shu Ma (City University of Hong Kong) for interesting discussions that helped reduce the regularity assumptions required in Theorems~\ref{thm:L2_pres_condition_direct_flow} \& \ref{thm:preservation_of_symplectic_form}.
+Furthermore,} we would also like to express our gratitude to the constructive comments and feedback received from anonymous reviewers of an earlier version of this manuscript.} {Both authors gratefully acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 850941).
+GM additionally gratefully acknowledges funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska--Curie grant agreement No.\ 101064261.} \begin{appendix}